Creative Writing

 Programme structure

 MPhil: a standalone, one-year (full-time) research degree.
 Students will undertake their own research or creative project, concluding with the submission of a 25,000-word dissertation/project (normally 17,000-18,000 words of creative writing and 7,000-8,000 of critical writing).
-Students may have the option to audit units from our taught master's programmes if they are relevant to their research.
+Students will benefit from a programme of skills and training workshops and may have the option to audit units from our taught master's programmes if they are relevant to their research.

 PhD: a research project undertaken across four years (full-time, minimum period of study three years), culminating in an 80,000-word thesis/project (normally 50,000 words of creative work - often an extract from a longer project - and 30,000 words of a critical investigation).
-As well as having the option to audit taught units where appropriate, there may be the potential for PhD students to teach units themselves from their second year of study onwards.
+Students will benefit from a programme of skills and training workshops within the School of Humanities and within the wider university.
+As well as having the option to audit taught units where appropriate, there may be the opportunity for PhD students to teach units themselves from their second year of study onwards.

 The MPhil and PhD can be studied via distance learning.